borfebor/alpaca_proteomics/my-project/docs/Tutorial.md

 ## Proteome fraction enrichment (Optional)

-In case the study focuses in a fraction of the proteome (e.g., membrane proteome or exoproteome), it is likely that during the sample preparation and enrichment step was performed.
+In case the study focuses in a fraction of the proteome (e.g., membrane proteome or exoproteome), it is likely that during the sample preparation an enrichment step was performed.
 This module allows to translate the enrichment step to the data based on how the samples were prepared.

 `Enrichment factors` are calculated based on the fmol quantified in the enriched sample to the raw or non-enriched sample: